compmem/smile/docs/examples/iat_mouse/iat_mouse.rst

 Analysis
 ========

-When coding your experiment, you don't have to worry about losing any data, becaues all of it is saved out into `.slog` files anyway.
+When coding your experiment, you don't have to worry about losing any data because all of it is saved out into `.slog` files anyway.
 The thing you do have to worry about is whether or not you want that data easily available or if you want to spend hours **slogging** through your data.
 We made it easy for you to pick which data you want saved out during the running of your experiment with use of the **Log** state.

-Relavent data from the **IAT MOUSE TRACKING** task would be the responses from the **ButtonPress** and the mouse movements that are saved in the `.slog` files.
+Relevant data from the **IAT MOUSE TRACKING** task would be the responses from the **ButtonPress** and the mouse movements that are saved in the `.slog` files.

-If you would like to grab your data from the `.slog` files to analize your data in python, you need to use the :py:func:`~smile.log.log2dl`.
+If you would like to grab your data from the `.slog` files to analyze your data in python, you need to use the :py:func:`~smile.log.log2dl`.
 This function will read in all of the `.slog` files with the same base name, and convert them into one long list of dictionaries.
-Below is a the few lines of code you would use to get at all of the data from three imaginary paricipants, named as `s000`, `s001`, and `s002`.
+Below is a the few lines of code you would use to get at all of the data from three imaginary participants, named as `s000`, `s001`, and `s002`.

 .. code-block:: python

     :linenos:

     from smile.log as lg